mittwald/developer-portal/docs/api/howtos/create-project.md

 ---
-title: Creating a Project
+title: Creating a project
-description: How to create a project
+description: This article describes how to create a new project in various deployment scenarios.
 tags:
   - Projects
 ---